Southwest Airlines Flight 1455: Accident

 At 18:10:24 the ground proximity warning system (GPWS) began to sound a "sink rate" warning in the cockpit.
 The aircraft was descending at an angle of 7 degrees, when the angle of descent for most aircraft landing on that runway was 3 or 4 degrees.
 Both pilots ignored the warnings.
 At 18:10:44 the warning system in the cockpit began to sound.
 The captain responded to these warnings with "that's all right."

 The captain stated after the accident that he knew as the aircraft passed 500 ft that he was not "in the slot," meaning the conditions had not been met for a safe landing, in this case because of an excessive airspeed.
 The captain further stated that he understood that if he was not "in the slot," procedures demanded a go-around maneuver to abort the landing.
 He could not explain why he did not perform a go-around maneuver.
 The first officer likewise indicated after the accident that he was aware that they were not "in the slot," but said he believed the captain was taking corrective action.

 The aircraft touched down on the wet runway at 44 kn over the target airspeed.
 Furthermore, it touched down 2150 ft from the runway threshold, 650 ft beyond the 1000–1500 ft range established by the Southwest Airlines FOM.
 The captain deployed the thrust reversers and then he and the first officer applied manual brakes, but according to later NTSB findings, under those conditions even maximum braking would not have prevented the aircraft from overrunning the end of the runway.

 Unable to stop in time, the Boeing 737 overran the end of Runway 8.
 "The airplane touched down at approximately 182 kn, and about 20 seconds later, at approximately 32 kn, collided with a metal blast fence and an airport perimeter wall."
 It finally came to rest on Hollywood Way, a four-lane city street, near a Chevron gas station.
-The nose section and front landing gear were sheared off, but otherwise the fuselage remained intact and there was no compromise of the cabin area.
+The tip of the aircraft's nose and its front landing gear were sheared off, but otherwise the fuselage remained intact and there was no compromise of the cabin area.
 However, the 737 sustained structural damage from the accident and was later scrapped.

 The cockpit voice recorder captured the flight's captain remarking, "Well, there goes my career," moments after the accident.